 The greatest leaders and highest performers step outside of their comfort zone to learn and try new things.
 The AMA Leadership Summit is where local chapters leaders from around the country come to share their stories. find inspiration and leave equipped to defy their personal and chapter limits to be the best leader possible.

 Afterward: 4 Non-Obvious Megatrends That Matter For Marketing During (And After) the Pandemic

 When every day seems to bring more disruption, it’s hard to know where to focus.
 The more things change, the less likely it seems that we’ll ever get back to business as usual.
 Is there a reason for optimism right now?
 Should we really be marketing at all?
 No one really knows.
 But we do know that the people and companies who will emerge from this chaos to be stronger than before will be the ones who can keep a strategic eye focused on tomorrow instead of just reacting for today.
 In this candid session, bestselling author, longtime marketer and storyteller Rohit Bhargava will share how you can use the principles of non-obvious thinking to see opportunities and trends others don’t, be more resilient and prepare for an uncertain future, no matter what comes next.

 Chapter Excellence Award Winner's Live Q&A

 Learn board in the box best practices that everyone can apply to elevate their chapter.
 During this time, you’ll hear tips and tricks from other chapter leaders and Support Center team members.

-Dinner and Keynote: The Three S's
+Keynote: The Three S's